Getting Started in Farming: On the Home Farm

 In the employer-employee arrangement, the younger generation usually has a little more to contribute to the business than solely labor.
 They might be able to share some of the management responsibilities and possibly some capital, depending upon individual circumstances.

-Several modifications of this basic wage agreement may serve as the initial form of business or as a means of maturing into a more complex, joint arrangement.
+Several modifications of a basic wage agreement may serve as the initial form of business or as a means of maturing into a more complex, joint arrangement.
 One such arrangement is the combining of a wage incentive plan with the basic wage.
 This serves to stimulate more direct interest in the business as well as permits younger generations to realize that the amount and quality of their efforts will directly affect their earnings.

 It is not the intent to discuss incentive plans in depth here, but a few fundamentals need to be presented.
 An incentive must be payment in excess of the basic wage and not mere substitution for a living wage, adequate housing, or working conditions.
 The incentive should be large enough and achievable to encourage the extra effort desired.
 A token incentive, one that is either a poor substitute for a living wage or one that is totally out of reach, will surely guarantee disaster.